AndyIbanez/andyibanez-com/content/posts/cryptokit-secure-enclave.md

 If you print the data in both the original device and the other device, you will see it is the same.
 CryptoKit will also have no issue "loading" the key on the other device.

 But, the moment you try to use the key on the other device, you will see that it doesn't work.
-That's because the The Secure Enclave on the new device is trying to open the key with its internal keys, and because the encrypted blob was made by another device, it cannot do that.
+That's because the Secure Enclave on the new device is trying to open the key with its internal keys, and because the encrypted blob was made by another device, it cannot do that.

 Using CryptoKit with the Secure Enclave ensures that encrypted data created on a device can only be decrypted by the same device, on the same setup.
 If you do a restore of the device, the data will no longer be accessible.